 Generosity does not replace fiscal responsibility and never will.
 God is not going to bless us financially when the hemorrhage from our bank account has not been staunched.
 If we are over our heads in debt, there are faith-based services out there who will help us get some relief without having to file bankruptcy.
 One of the best things which ever happened to me was a period of my life when my net worth was whatever I could find in my wallet at any given time and had watch every penny while depending on God to keep it filled.

 Unless you are a minister of the Gospel, don’t expect to have anonymous checks appearing in your mailbox, though that is certainly possible.
 Instead, expect God to inspire you and promote you within your workplace as you are both faithful and faith-filled.
-My wife has been promoted twice for these selfsame reasons.
+My son-in-law has been promoted multiple times at a secular university for these selfsame reasons.
 God will open doors and opportunities which will require steps of faith, but His reward is sure.
 Just don’t start limiting God as to how and when He can bless you — whenever we do, He will change things up to refocus us on Him and His Word, rather than the means He uses to bless us.
 He is solely in charge of methods and timing.

 Do you see a man who excels in his work?
 He will stand before kings; he will not stand before unknown men. — Proverbs 22:29